Cadore Viaduct: Structure

 The bridge is north of the northern terminus of the Autostrada A27 at Ponte nelle Alpi (Bridge into the Alps).
-The road is the SS51 Strada statale di Alemagana, maintained by ANAS, which to the north passes Tre Cime di Lavaredo.
+The road is the SS51 Strada statale di Alemagna, maintained by ANAS, which to the north passes Tre Cime di Lavaredo.
 The route joins to become part of European route E66.
 It reaches Austria near Innichen in South Tyrol, also known as Trentino-Alto Adige/Südtirol.
 It enters Austria at East Tyrol.

 To the north is Calalzo di Cadore.
 The Calalzo–Padua railway passes under the bridge.
 The former Dolomites Railway passed nearby to the north, around one mile away.
 The Slovenian capital of Ljubljana is eighty miles to the east.